COMFORT WOMEN WANTED

 The gathering of women to serve the Imperial Japanese Army was organized on an industrial scale not seen before in modern history.
 This project promotes awareness of these women, some of whom are still alive today, and brings to light a history which has been largely forgotten and denied.

-The title, COMFORT WOMEN WANTED, is a reference to the actual text of advertisements which appeared in Asian newspapers during the war.
-When there weren’t enough volunteer prostitutes through the ad campaigns, young women from Korea, China, Taiwan, Indonesia, the Philippines, Thailand, Vietnam, Malaysia, and the Netherlands were kidnapped or deceived, and forced into sexual slavery.
-Most were teenagers, some as young as 11 years old, and were raped by between 10 to 100 soldiers a day at military rape camps, known as "comfort stations."
+The title, COMFORT WOMEN WANTED, is a reference to the actual text of advertisements which appeared in newspapers during the war.
+When there weren’t enough volunteer prostitutes through the ad campaigns, young women from Korea, China, Taiwan, Indonesia, the Philippines, Thailand, Vietnam, Malaysia, and the Netherlands were kidnapped or deceived and forced into sexual slavery.
+Most were teenagers, some as young as 11 years old, and were raped by as many as fifty soldiers a day at military rape camps, known as “comfort stations.”
 Women were starved, beaten, tortured, and killed.
 By some estimates only 30% survived the ordeal.